Infinite-Nomic/Infinite-Nomic/red-rules.md

 "Fire Nation" and "Red Nation" are interchangeable terms.

 # Rule 2: The Council
-"The Council" shall consist of four seats, which shall be held by the original four members of The Fire Nation:
+"The Council" shall consist of three seats, which shall be held by the original three members of The Fire Nation:

 **Firelord Karen**
-**empowermint**
 **HeureyAlone**
 **Aquilla**